 Gardens by the Bay is a nature park spanning 101 hectares (250 acres).
 The park consists of three waterfront gardens:

 Marina Bay Sands is an integrated resort fronting Marina Bay opened in 2010.
 It was deemed the world’s most expensive standalone casino property at S$8 billion.
-It has 2,561-room hotel, a 120,000-square-metre (1,300,000 sq ft) convention-exhibition centre, the 74,000-square-metre (800,000 sq ft) The Shoppes at Marina Bay Sands mall, a museum, a large theatre, and seven “celebrity chef” restaurants, two floating crystal pavilions, art-science exhibits, and the world’s largest atrium casino with 500 tables and 1,600 slot machines.
+It has a 2,561-room hotel, a 120,000-square-metre (1,300,000 sq ft) convention-exhibition centre, the 74,000-square-metre (800,000 sq ft) The Shoppes at Marina Bay Sands Mall, a museum, a large theatre, and seven “celebrity chef” restaurants, two floating crystal pavilions, art-science exhibits, and the world’s largest atrium casino with 500 tables and 1,600 slot machines.

 The complex includes three towers topped by the Sands Skypark, a three-acre park on top of the building with swimming pools (150 m (490 ft) infinity swimming pool, set on top of the world’s largest public cantilevered platform, gardens, and jogging paths.
 The structure bridges all three towers with a segment cantilevered off the north tower.
 There are four movement joints beneath the main pools, designed to help them withstand the natural motion of the towers – the total range of motion is 500 millimetres (20 inches).
 The SkyPark is accessible only to hotel guests for security reasons.